nullmeyr/meyr-fivem/lua-core/readme.md

 - /transfermoney [id] [bank/cash] [amount] | User

 I made this a while back when I used to write all my stuff in LUA, the code is very modular but not *as* modular as I could make it.
 Hence, why I started something newer in typescript :)

+Permissions are baked into this resource as well!

+I even wrote a basic bank UI using JQuery to test out A LOT of the database interactions that the server makes for money!